qhengncsu/TuckerL2E/README.md

 4. Navigate to "[folder name]/TuckerL2E/L-BFGS-B-C/Matlab" and run the script "compile_mex.m" within Matlab (The working directory of Matlab should be "[folder name]/TuckerL2E/L-BFGS-B-C/Matlab").

 ## Example Scripts
 Now you are ready to try out the scripts!
-(Remember to swith the working directory back to the parent folder after step 4)
+(Remember to swith the working directory back to the respository folder after step 4)

 5. "generate_figure_2.m" will help you recreate the fourth subplot of Figure 2 in the paper (using only one random replicate).
 6. "generate_figure_6.m" will help you recreate Figure 6 in the paper.